Period Pain: What Causes It And Treatments To Help Ease The Menstrual Pain

 Vitamin deficiencies can worsen period pain.
 Lower calcium levels result in heightened contractions of the uterine muscles leading to discomfort in pelvic areas.
 Additionally, insufficient Vitamin D levels can contribute to primary dysmenorrhea.
 Vitamin dosage depends on age, weight, physical attributes, heart condition, etc. therefore, do not take without a proper prescription.

-Aromatherapy: Aromatherapy involves using essential oils (such as lavender, peppermint, clove, etc.) for therapeutic application.
+Aromatherapy involves using essential oils (such as lavender, peppermint, clove, etc.) for therapeutic application.
 These massaging oils can be applied to the skin or diffused after dilution.
 Inhaling the scent or applying the oils to the lower abdomen relieves muscle tension and cramps.

-Acupuncture: Acupuncture therapy is known to reduce serotonin and increase endorphins.
+Acupuncture therapy is known to reduce serotonin and increase endorphins.
 Lowering serotonin can combat negative emotional states and increased endorphins elevate mood.
 Acupuncture, which originated as Chinese medicine, is today an accepted medical treatment globally.
 FDA regulates the needles used in Acupuncture therapy and marks them as medical-grade devices, regulating their manufacturing and standards.

-Period Pain Relieving Device: A compact, portable, risk-free, and hassle-free device that is scientifically proven to relieve period pain and medically tested for safety and effectiveness is a prudent solution that can help in eliminating pain associated with periods.
+A compact, portable, risk-free, and hassle-free device that is scientifically proven to relieve period pain and medically tested for safety and effectiveness is a prudent solution that can help in eliminating pain associated with periods.
 One such device is Welme’s Period Pain Relief Device which is based on TENS (Transcutaneous Electrical Nerve Stimulation).

 Awareness and understanding of your body and period conditions are helpful to sail through the monthly menstrual cycle.
 Following the methods, treatments and remedies mentioned in this post will surely help you to get rid of your period pain-related worries.
-Using a period pain relief device is also a very safe option to get rid of period pains.
+Using a period pain relief device is also a very safe option to get rid of period pain.

 However, if you feel something is not normal like sudden extreme bleeding, unusual symptoms or unbearable pain, difficulty in breathing, colour changes in menstrual fluids, etc. then immediately contact a doctor and take medical help.